Massage Therapy CEs | Massage Concepts and Techniques

 Fertility Massage Course Classification: Kinesthetic (course materials teach specific techniques to use on clients during a massage therapy session.)

 Course Materials: Self Fertility Massage streaming video with Hethir Rodriguez, CMT, MH, accompanying course materials by Judith Koch Stapleton.
 You will also watch a number of online videos as part of the course.
 (Although the photo of the streaming video shows a DVD, you will not be receiving a hard copy DVD, only access to streaming video.)
 Please note that upon enrollment, IST will purchase your access to the streaming video through the Natural Fertility Shop website.
+We urge you to download it immediately.
+We are not responsible for tech support on their site, nor are we responsible if you fail to download it in a timely manner.
 Instructions for download will be emailed to you.
 You will not download and watch the video on our website.
 Once we have purchased this access on your behalf, if you request a refund or exchange on the course, we are unable to refund that segment of your tuition.

 Course topics include: